 With so many options provided for how to fully optimize FullStory to create the best customer experience, you may be wondering what the best approach is or where to begin.

 In this case, leveraging something like A/B testing could be extremely beneficial in your decision making.

 Here are a few suggestions to get you started:

 Out of the Box Self Service

-In both of the below use cases, you can compare tests side by side by opening FullStory in multiple tabs, and conducting searches for those experiments in each tab.
-It may also be helpful to compare test searches to the “Everyone” segment in its own tab for a “control” of sorts.
-Dashboards will allow you to compare segments in the same chart.
+In both of the below use cases, you can compare tests side by side by saving Segments for each of the experiments.
+Dashboards will also allow you to compare multiple segments in the same chart.